 It’s possible that even Jesus experienced this fear.

 Jesus prayed for God to save him from crucifixion.
 “Going a little farther, he fell with his face to the ground and prayed, ‘My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will,’” Matthew 26:39.

 Jesus did that!
 Jesus, who knew that he was the Lamb of God, who knew his whole purpose in life was to die for our sins.
 Jesus who knew where he was going, knew he would rise again, and even told his followers, “Do not be afraid of those who kill the body but cannot kill the soul,” Matthew 10:28.
-He still feared death and prayed to be saved.
+He still prayed to be saved.
 He even asked for his disciples to pray, they were up all night praying in the Garden of Gethsemane and he became angry when they fell asleep.
 (Mark 14:41)

 Maybe you aren’t worrying about your own death.
 There are some things on this earth that are worse than our own death.
 Losing a child comes immediately to mind.
 I don’t know one single parent who wouldn’t trade their own life for their child’s in a heartbeat if given the choice.
 If you don’t have kids, you might feel that way about your spouse, your siblings, your parents, your closest friends or even your pets.
 The bible says “Greater love has no one than this: to lay down one’s life for one’s friends.”
 John 15:13 put plainly, dying to save someone else is the greatest act of love possible.

 Unfortunately, we are almost never given the choice to make that sacrifice.
 People just die.
 Everyday.
 And it’s devastating, life altering, and world-shattering.